MFerretti27/Scoreboard/README.md

     -	Update scoreboard.
         - Pressing Update bottom will see if there is an update, if there is click it again to update.
     -	Restore to previous version.
-        - If update went wrong or critical issues arise in newest version you can restore to a pervious software version you were on before.
+        - If update went wrong or critical issues arise in newest version you can restore to a previous software version you were on before.
     -	Add teams from MLB, NBA, NHL, and NFL to be follow and display.
     -	Set the order of teams to be displayed.
     -	Change what is displayed (should be self-explanatory on settings screen).